zikula/core/Refactoring for 3.0.md

 New: {% trans count users|length %}plural_n.registered.user{# one registered user|n registered users #}{% endtrans %}
 ```

+See [Symfony docs](https://symfony.com/doc/current/translation/templates.html) for further details and examples of simple translation.

 ### About plural forms
 The `plural_n` portion of the translation key is simply a convention established to note that this key requires plural translation.
 The comments `{# ... #}` are examples of what the translation should appear like in English.
 Unfortunately, we don't know how to communicate